Rohan read the clues and got the answer. Well, that is, until he visited his aunt.

 “So, she rushed over to her daughter’s home to tell her about the latest development in the case.
 You see, one of her daughters and her husband were also living in the complex.”

 “Okay,” Rohan said, nodding.

 “Well, her daughter’s husband was away due to work, but her daughter was at home, and Miss Pasty was not in the house for more than five minutes when a knock came on the door.”

 “Who was it?”
 Rohan asked, folding his hands across his chest.

 “It was a few cops, but not any of the ones that Miss Pasty had seen,” I replied

 “Yes, and they were there to arrest Miss Pasty’s daughter for hiring someone to kill her husband.”

-“She didn’t get to hurt him though because she had hired an undercover cop who were working on just such crimes.”
+“She didn’t get to hurt him, though, because she had hired an undercover cop who was working on just such crimes.”